krnb/noobsecblog/source/_posts/sqli-0x02.md

 SELECT GROUP_CONCAT(column_name,0x3a,table_name,'\r\n') FROM information_schema.columns WHERE column_name like %user%;
 ```

-In MySQL, a wildcard in a query uses "%".
+In MySQL, you use "%" as a wildcard in a query.
 This would print out any column name which has the term "user" in it (with anything in front or after the term) and its' respective table name.
 Similar could be done for password - "%pass%"

-The same with our example can be achieved as follows:
+Let's try to get all the columns with term "user" in our example:

 Request: